MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 **Business requirements**: Proseware needs to enable each of its customers to choose a deployment region that's close to the customer.
 Enabling this choice is important for latency and for the customers' data residency requirements.

+**Suggested approaches**:
+- A [multi-zone multi-region deployment](#combine-multi-zone-and-multi-region-approaches) is typically a good choice for a SaaS provider, especially when it's used within the [Deployment Stamps pattern][deployment-stamps-pattern].
-**Suggested approach**: [Multi-region deployment](#deployment-approach-4-multi-region-deployments).
-Alternatively, Proseware could consider using a single-region deployment with a global traffic acceleration solution, like [Azure Front Door][front-door-global-traffic-acceleration].
+- A single-region [zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments) in conjunction with a global traffic acceleration solution, like [Azure Front Door][front-door-global-traffic-acceleration].

 ## Related links